 Train to Samarkand

-The train was leaving in an hour so I sat in the waiting room with other passengers.
+The train was leaving in an hour, so I sat in the waiting room with other passengers.
 The platform gate was closed.
-It only opens when the train is in place which I believe is a safety precaution.
-Many people were looking at me as I was one of the few tourists there.
+It only opens when the train is in place, which I believe is a safety precaution.
+Many people were looking at me as I was among the few tourists there.
 I counted only about five tourists in total.
 When the train arrived, everyone stood up and flocked to the platform.

 Taxi to hotel